 Award and Application

-The Roth-Thomson Award is awarded for a Fulbrighter to be used to fulfill or expand their original Fulbright project.
-Roth Endowment Awards focus on the humanities, visual and performing arts, and social sciences (including public policy), with a slight – but by no means decisive – preference for female candidates and women's studies subjects.
+The Roth-Thomson Award is awarded for a Fulbrighter to fulfill or expand their original Fulbright project.
+Roth Endowment Awards focus on the humanities, visual and performing arts, and social sciences, including public policy.
 Grantee selection is mostly based on the intellectual content of the proposed study, the academic and/or creative excellence of the applicant, and the likelihood of a broad reception and influence.
-Criteria such as academic level (BA, graduate study, post-doctoral), prior professional experience, gender, gender studies and financial need are much lower priorities.

 - Briefly revisit the goals and strategies you described in your original application and review what has taken place so far in your Fulbright year.